usnistgov/xslt-blender/README.md

 Scripting and application logic used in this site falls into four categories:

-- The 'XSLT Blender' library (Typescript in `src` compiled into `lib`) provides generalized interfaces with/for XML and XSLT capabilities
+- The 'XSLT Blender' library (Typescript in `src` compiled into `lib`) provides generalized interfaces for XML and XSLT capabilities.
-- Per demonstration, XSLT provides the 'layering' that gets content into the browser (typically via a 'cast' to HTML for a defined tag set)
+- Per demonstration, XSLT provides the *layering* that gets content into the browser, typically via a 'cast' to HTML for a defined tag set.
-- CSS applied to the page can then style this - both CSS per demonstration, and site-wide CSS are used
+- CSS applied to the page can then style this further - both CSS per demonstration, and site-wide CSS are used
 - Javascript (lightweight, self-contained) may also be deployed per demonstration

+This describes the general pattern: in the case of individual demonstrations, it may be muddied or complicated by special requirements.
+For example, there may be more than one XSLT transformation, or none at all for a CSS-only project.

 To compile Typescript libraries from source, nodeJS and npm are assumed.
 But most extension and customization can be done in the other layers.

 ## Development model

 Since these are client-side applications intended to be run in far-away environments, the development model relies on standards and simplicity to help ensure operations.
+Relevant standards -- XML, XSLT, CSS, occasionally others -- make it easy to do what would be hard, and possible to do what would be impossible.

 A project will typically be built by: